transcriptionpro/wuc-new/_posts/2017-05-21-uasf-guide.md

   spender: "As A Spender"
   receiver: "As A Receiver"
   third-parties: "Warning About Third Parties"
+  as-third-party: "As A Third Party"
   conclusion: "Conclusion"
 ---

-<p>In a few months, <b>beginning August 1, 2017</b>, there <i>may</i> be some turbulence ahead for the Bitcoin network.
+<p>In a few months, <b>beginning 1 August 2017</b>, there <i>may</i> be some turbulence ahead for the Bitcoin network.
 This guide will be frequently updated with the latest developments.

 {% include page-toc.html %}